asgardeo/asgardeo-auth-js-core/README.md

 #### Description

 This method returns the sign-out URL to which the user should be redirected to be signed out from the server.
-This is different to the [`signOut`](#signOut) method because **this doesn't clear the authentication data** from the store.

 #### Example